Master's Degree in Data and Design.

 Unfortunately, that doesn’t mean that our societies are better informed.
 Data alone masks the reality it describes, blurs meaning and dumbs down emotions.
 Hard to figure out what two degrees of average temperature rise means, or a transmission rate of 1.5... or one million deaths, for that matter.

 In a world of flat-earthers and “alternative facts”, transform data into comprehensible and honest information is, more than a bare necessity, a matter of societal survival.

-In the Master's Degree in Data and Design we explore design, data analysis, visualization and storytelling practices to create projects beyond classical formats.
+In the Master in Data Design we explore design, data analysis, visualization and storytelling practices to create projects beyond classical formats.
 We work to understand how we can generate transcendent information, in a moment when fake news are a political weapon, cryptocurrency threatens traditional finance and climate change is an opinion.

-In the Master’s Degree in Data & Design we collaborate actively; the creatives, designers, sociologists and other professionals who teach the classes, courses and workshops work hand in hand with the participants of the master's degree.
+In the Master in Data Design we collaborate actively; the creatives, designers, sociologists and other professionals who teach the classes, courses and workshops work hand in hand with the participants of the master.
 Accompanying them in the process of bringing to light and polishing their ideas, making them grow and materializing them together.